slackapi/hubot-slack/README.md

 - Profit!

-## Upgrading from earlier versions of Hubot
+## Upgrading from version 2 or earlier of Hubot

 Version 3 of the hubot-slack adapter requires different server support to previous versions.
 If you have an existing "hubot" integration set up you'll